 UDUPI (also spelt Udipi), on the west coast, 60km north of Mangalore, is one of south India’s holiest Vaishnavite centres.
 The Hindu saint Madhva (1238–1317) was born here, and the Krishna temple and maths (monasteries) he founded are visited by hundreds of thousands of pilgrims each year.
 The largest numbers congregate during the late winter, when the town hosts a series of spectacular car festivals and gigantic, bulbous-domed chariots are hauled through the streets around the temple.
 Even if your visit doesn’t coincide with a festival, Udupi is a good place to break the journey along the Karavali coast.
 Thronging with pujaris and pilgrims, its small sacred enclave is wonderfully atmospheric.

-Hidden in a remote, thickly forested corner of the Western Ghats, Jog Falls, 240km northeast of Mangalore, are the highest waterfalls in India.
-Yet today, they are rarely as spectacular as they were before the construction of a large dam upriver, which impedes the flow of the River Sharavati over the sheer red-brown sandstone cliffs.
+Hidden in a remote, thickly forested corner of the Western Ghats 240km northeast of Mangalore, Jog Falls are the highest waterfalls in India.
+Today, however they are rarely as spectacular as they were before the construction of a large dam upriver, which impedes the flow of the River Sharavati over the sheer red-brown sandstone cliffs.
 Still, the surrounding scenery is gorgeous, with dense scrub and jungle carpeting sparsely populated, mountainous terrain.
-The views of the falls from the opposite side of the gorge is also impressive, unless, that is, you come here during the monsoons, when mist and rain clouds envelop the cascades.
+The views of the falls from the opposite side of the gorge is also impressive, unless, that is, you come during the monsoons, when mist and rain clouds envelop the cascades.
 Another reason not to come here during the wet season is that the extra water, and abundance of leeches at this time, make the excellent hike to the floor valley a trial; if you can, head up here between October and January.
 The trail starts just below the bus park and winds steeply down to the water, where you can enjoy a refreshing dip.
-The whole patch opposite the falls has been landscaped for appealing viewing, with its own impressive entrance gate (vehicle entry fee varies) and attractively designed reception centre.
+The whole patch opposite the falls has been landscaped for appealing viewing, with its own impressive entrance gate and attractively designed reception centre.

 If you’re anywhere between Mangalore and Bhatkal from October to April and come across a crowd gathering around a waterlogged paddy field, pull over and spend a day at the races – Karnatakan style.
 Few Westerners ever experience it, but the spectacular rural sport of Kambla, or bull racing, played in the southernmost district of coastal Karnataka (known as Dakshina Kannada), is well worth seeking out.